EIGER VIII: First stars signatures in the connection between OI absorption and Galaxies in the Epoch of Reionization: Methods

 A significant fraction of $z \geq 6$ galaxies in the EIGER survey are not isolated but are found in overdense environments, either as mergers or members of ``proto-groups" \citep[see, e.g.,][]{EIGERVII}.
 The EIGER [\oiii] galaxy catalog already merges individual [\oiii] emission clumps within $2\arcsec$ into a single system, even when they exhibit complex morphologies or merger signatures.
 To identify larger-scale overdensities, we therefore search for galaxies that lie at similar redshifts but are widely separated on the sky.

-We identify overdensities around the 40 selected EIGER galaxies using a friends-of-friends algorithm \citep{rbcodes}.
+Within $300~\mathrm{kpc}$ from the QSO sightlines, we identify overdensities around the 40 selected EIGER galaxies using a friends-of-friends algorithm \citep{rbcodes}.
 Galaxies are grouped as an overdensity if they lie within $1~\mathrm{pMpc}$ in projected separation and within $\pm 1000$ \kms\ in redshift space.
-A galaxy is considered part of an overdensity only if all members are ``fully" connected, i.e., each galaxy in the overdensity satisfies these conditions with all other member.
+A galaxy is considered part of an overdensity only if all members are ``fully" connected, i.e., each galaxy in the overdensity satisfies these conditions with all other members.
 Around each detected \oi\ absorption system, we further search for overdensities within $\pm$1500 \kms\ of the absorber redshift, and merge these associations to ensure all clustered galaxies are treated as a single overdensity.
 This conservative approach ensures that we capture the full galaxy environment of \oi\ absorbers.
 The 40 galaxies studied in this work are part of 15 distinct overdensities with each grouping containing 1 -- 5 members.
+The number of galaxies in each grouping is reported in Table~\ref{tab:logN_table}.
 The typical velocity dispersion of these overdensities is $449.2~\mathrm{kms^{-1}}$.
-Throughout this work, we define the primary member of each overdensity as the galaxy with the smallest impact parameter to the background quasar sightline.